 Your angels often come to you well-disguised. ~ John Cali & Spirit

 In my younger days, one of our family’s neighbors was a street sweeper—a pretty humble vocation.
-Like most of our neighbors, Giuseppe and his family were Italian immigrants.
+Like my family and most of our neighbors, Giuseppe and his family were Italian immigrants.

 We lived in a small farm town, where almost everyone was friendly.
 With one exception.